uventure/uventure.github.io/index.md

 uVenture also provides a find adventure page.
 The option to join the adventure will only be available to those who can login to the system with their UH account.
 <img class="ui centered image" src="../images/find.png">
 The idea behind this page is to allow users to see what adventures are out there based on the map UI.
 This page also has a table of all the active adventures ordered by the newest adventure out there.

+# Deployment

+[uVenture](http://uventure.meteorapp.com/) is currently deployed using Galaxy, a platform-as-a-service (PaaS) for Meteor applications.
+You can find the latest deployment on: http://uventure.meteorapp.com/

+uVenture also uses mLabs, a cloud-hosted MongoDB service, for the current Galaxy deployment.

 # Installation